Leah Nanako Winkler: Career

 The West Coast premiere was at East West Players in Los Angeles in the fall.

 In spring 2017, she was selected by the Sundance institute as a Sundance/Ucross Fellow.
 Winkler was then named the 2017–2019 Jerome New York Fellow at the Lark. after being awarded the first-ever Mark O'Donnell Prize from the Actors Fund and Playwrights Horizons.
 She also became one of Audible's first ever recipients of the Emerging Playwrights Fund to write an audio play.
 Leah's play Two Mile Hollow had a rolling premiere at four theaters across the U.S., The First Floor Theater (Chicago), Mixed Blood Theatre/Theater Mu (Minneapolis), Ferocious Lotus (San Francisco), and Artists at Play (Los Angeles) to critical acclaim.

-In 2018, her playGod Said This was selected for the 42nd Humana Festival of New American Plays, in Louisville, Kentucky in February–April 2018.
+In 2018, her play God Said This was selected for the 42nd Humana Festival of New American Plays, in Louisville, Kentucky in February–April 2018.
 In March, 2018, God Said This was selected by Pulitzer Prize winning Ayad Akhtar from over 1600 plays from 50 countries to win the Yale Drama Series Prize.
 It premiered Off-Broadway in 2019 at Primary Stages.
 Also in 2019 she premiered her play Hot Asian Doctor Husband at Theater Mu and Mixed Blood and an audio play, Nevada-Tan exclusively on Audible.

 Winkler is an alumna of the Youngblood group at the Ensemble Studio Theatre, Dorothy Strelsin New American Playwrights Group at Primary Stages, WP Lab and a current member of Ma-Yi Writers Lab.